aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

 The IEventHandler defines a HandleEvent method and implements it as shown above.

-EventBus is integrated in to the dependency injection system.
-We implemented ITransientDependency (above), so when a TaskCompleted event occurs, it creates a new instance of the ActivityWriter class, calls it's HandleEvent method, and then disposes it.
+EventBus is integrated into the dependency injection system.
+We implemented ITransientDependency (above), so when a TaskCompleted event occurs, it creates a new instance of the ActivityWriter class, calls its HandleEvent method, and then disposes it.
 See [dependency injection](/Pages/Documents/Dependency-Injection) for more info.